 The study modeled what would happen if the food industry follow the example of the UK and reduce the consumption of sugary drinks by 30 percent.
 This would result in a savings of $ 1.8 billion US dollars and another 173,410 healthy years of life.

-costs have been estimated at a reduction of sugar and energy.
+They were evaluated costs while reducing sugar and energy.
 In general, reducing the size of the packaging and contents of the components will cost US $ 210 million.